It refers to a blood clot that forms in the atrium.

 If your stress feels overwhelming, consult a therapist or find a support group to get help.

 Adults need 7 to 9 hours of sleep per night.
-About half of people with atrial fibrillation do not sleep well because their breathing stops again and again during the night, a condition called sleep apnea .
+About half of people with atrial fibrillation do not sleep well because their breathing repeatedly stops during the night, called sleep apnea.

 If you snore or feel that you never rest well at night, consult your doctor to obtain a diagnosis.